truenas/documentation/content/SCALE/SCALEUIReference/Storage/StorageDashboardScreen.md

 The **Usage** widget provides information on the space configured datasets use and the status of pool usage.
 {{< expand "Click Here for More Information" "v" >}}
 The widget includes a donut chart that illustrates the percentage of space used on the pool.
-This color-coded graph displays space usage in the 0-80% range in blue indicates and anything above 80% in red.
+This color-coded graph displays space usage in the 0-80% range as blue, and anything above 80% as red.
 A warning displays below this donut graph when usage is above 80%.
 **Usable Capacity** details the selected pool space statistics by **Used**, **Available**, and **Used by Snapshots**.